Jabbo16/JFAP/README.md

     git clone https://github.com/Jabbo16/JFAP.git
     ```

-2. Copy the source code in to your Eclipse/IntelliJ Java project.
+2. Copy the source code into your Eclipse/IntelliJ Java project.

 3. This is an example code of how to start simulating combats: